Kassaddin/Forgeholm/CORE/WORK/TABLETOP/MINE/MODULE/GNSYS Steampunk/Locations/Cities/Aetherium Springs.md

 Cerulean Forge is a sanctuary where Aetherium Essence undergoes the initial stages of refinement.
 The glow of blue crystals permeates the forge, creating a serene and otherworldly atmosphere.
 ### Vivid Conclave
 Vivid Conclave is a district dedicated to the final stages of crystal refinement.
 Here, skilled Essence Artisans complete the transformation of Aetherium Essence into vibrant Aetherium Cores, ready for use in various applications.

 ---
-## Crystal Workshops
-### Luminar Studios
-Luminar Studios is a collaborative workshop where Resonance Engineers and Essence Artisans work side by side.
-This synergy ensures that the design and functionality of Aetherium-powered devices are seamlessly integrated with the purity of Aetherium Cores.
-#### ???
-Contraptions form Resonance Engineers and cores from Vivid Conclave ???

-### Essencewright Guild
-Essencewrights specialize in the design and construction of aetherium-powered machines.
-From aetherium lanterns to automatons, Essencewrights are at the forefront of harnessing aetherium as a driving force for technology.
-#### ???
-How it is different from the  Luminar Studios ???

----
 ## Council of Crystals